 Small Business Innovation Research / Small Business Technology Transfer (SBIR/STTR)

-Think of this program as “America’s Seed Fund,” like its tag line suggests.
+Think of this program as “America’s Seed Fund,” as its tagline suggests.
 The eleven federal agencies with extramural research budgets of over $100 million are required to set aside a percentage of those funds to award grants to small businesses undertaking R&D with the goal of commercialization.
 The Small Business Administration coordinates this program, and major volumes of funding come from agencies like the Department of Defense, the National Science Foundation, the National Institutes of Health, and the Department of Energy.

 All the institutes are membership organizations that welcome participation by small manufacturers.
 Members typically gain access to state-of-the-art facilities and equipment, as well as workforce training and skills development customized to support new technology areas.